Edward-okoto/jenkins-scm/README.md

         }
     }

-    // Optionally, poll the repository every 5 minutes for changes triggers {
+    // This is optional Optionally, poll the repository every 5 minutes for changes triggers {
         scm('H/5 * * * *')
     }